Kansas City Metro • Inspection-only GPR

 Clear next steps

-Why GPR matters
+Why GPR matters before work starts

 One strike can cost thousands

 Cutting a post-tension cable, drilling into hidden reinforcement, or hitting an unmarked private utility can stop a project immediately.
-GPR helps reduce that risk before the work starts.
+GPR helps reduce that risk before work starts.

 811 is not the whole picture